Cyber Monday may be over, but great prices are here to stay.

-Stands out for its durable nonstick surface, which holds up well over time and promotes effortless cleanup.
+This pan stands out for its durable nonstick surface, which holds up well over time and promotes effortless cleanup.
+Oven-safe up to 450° F.

 The pan itself lacks handles, making it rather difficult to pick up.